 - Fluid accumulation/swelling

-You may also develop these more serious symptoms, which can be life threatening:
+You may also develop these more serious symptoms because of the progression of cirrhosis from compensated state to decompensated state, which can be life threatening:

 - Internal bleeding from large blood vessels in the esophagus, called bleeding varices

 - Buildup of fluid in the belly, called ascites